Vyral/jim-crotwell-recruiting/_posts/2018-11-15-welcome-to-my-blog.md

 ---
 youtube_code:
 excerpt: >-
-  Learn how our, tips, tools, and insight into the market can help you advance your career in real estate!
+  Learn how our tips, tools, and insight into the market can help you advance your career in real estate!
 enclosure:
 pullquote: